Loans

 Roof Repairs

 Roof repairs don’t need to be done for many years after a new roof installation—one reason why secondary owners often end up having to pay for the repairs.
 In addition to time, things like weather damage can be another cause for a roof repair.
-Depending on the size of your home and the material you use, roof work can cost anywhere between a few hundred dollars for repairs to approximately $10,000 for a whole roof replacement.
+Depending on the size of your home and the material you use, roof work can cost anywhere between a few hundred dollars for repairs and $10,000 for a whole roof replacement.

 Window Replacements or Repairs